timiskhakov/timiskhakov.github.io/_posts/2022-04-29-programming-guitar-music.md

 }
 ```

 Then we have **the string-stiffness allpass filter** on the list.
-To be honest, I could not find a way to expand its Z-transform into a more workable form we would use:
+To be honest, I could not find a way to expand its Z-transform into a more useful form we could work with:

 $$ H_s(z) = z^{-K} \dfrac{\tilde{A}(z)}{A(z)} $$